DataDog/documentation/content/en/tagging/assigning_tags.md

 {{% /tab %}}
 {{% tab "Distribution Metrics" %}}

-Create percentile aggregations within [Distribution Metrics][1] by applying sets of tags to a metric, for which a timeseries is created for every potentially queryable combination of tag values.
+Create percentile aggregations within [Distribution Metrics][1] by applying a whitelist of up to 10 tags to a metric, for which a timeseries is created for every potentially queryable combination of tag values.
 For more information on counting custom metrics/timeseries emitted from distribution metrics, see [2].

-** Apply up to ten tags **:
+** Apply up to ten tags.
+Exclusionary tags will not be accepted **:
 [REPLACE WITH THIS IMAGE HERE]